 Kyphosis occurs when there is excessive curvature of the spine, eventually causing a hump-like appearance in the upper back.

-Between 20 and 40 percent of elderly adults experience kyphosis.
+Between of elderly adults experience kyphosis.
 The greatest change in the thoracic curve occurs in women between the ages of 50 and 70.

 Some of the causes of kyphosis include:

 - altered biomechanics